Ah, relationship goals.

 It’s easier to be bad with money than it is to be good with money.
-That’s gravity my friends.
+That’s gravity.

 In our consumerism world, most people don’t want their gratification delayed.
 It’s a lot harder to have the discipline of saving than it is to have the carefree mindset of “live for the moment”.
 The strength of the latter is indisputable and will overcome even the best with money if left unchecked.
 That’s the leverage point and why most couples tip into having issues with money.

 But it doesn’t have to be that way.

 Successful and well-adjusted couples do it opposite of this…they share responsibility for finances.

 Just as they don’t divide responsibility for the children, these couples take a double-barreled approach to their money.

 They’re both involved in investing for their future.